 - Create

 - Approve

 - Deploy

-- Back to Development

-For example, after you approve a release package, the release package goes into the Ready for Deployment state, and the release package form shows the next action, Deploy.
+For example, after you approve a release package, the release package goes into the Ready for Deployment state, and the release package dialog box shows the next action, Deploy, as shown in the following figure.

 The stage to which the release package is deployed depends on the type of release package and in which stage the release package currently resides.